openhab/org.openhab.binding.zwave/doc/zipato/hmhs1cgz_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-  * Lifeline between controller and the device.
-  * Supported command classes: Notification report, and Device Reset Locally notification.
-  * Association Group description: Association group 1: Lifeline association group
-  * Maximum supported node is 1.

-Include command classes: Notification Report and Device Reset Locally notification.
+<ul&gt<li&gtLifeline between controller and the device.</li&gt <li&gtSupported command classes: Notification report, and Device Reset Locally notification.</li&gt <li&gtAssociation Group description: Association group 1: Lifeline association group</li&gt <li&gtMaximum supported node is 1.</li&gt </ul&gt<p&gtInclude command classes: Notification Report and Device Reset Locally notification.</p&gt

 Association group 1 supports 1 node.

 ### Group 2: Root Device group(Notification)

-Maximum supported nodes are 5.

-1-Notification reports status of gas detected or no gas

-    Association group 1: Lifeline association group

-2-When the sensor detects status change of gas detected and no gas detected, the device will be triggered.
+<p&gtMaximum supported nodes are 5.<br /&gt<br /&gt1-Notification reports status of gas detected or no gas <br /&gt<br /&gt    Association group 1: Lifeline association group<br /&gt<br /&gt2-When the sensor detects status change of gas detected and no gas detected, the device will be triggered.</p&gt

 Association group 2 supports 5 nodes.